Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Find a list of the most popular cryptocurrencies, and get in-depth coin guides to compare coins.

 Bitcoin is just the tip of the iceberg.
-Today there are over 1,000 other cryptocurrencies, sometimes known as altcoins, bringing their own value to the market.
+Today there are many other cryptocurrencies, sometimes known as altcoins, bringing their own value to the market.

 If you’re looking for detailed reviews of some of the most popular cryptocurrencies, you’ve come to the right place.